caidelta/finalgolem/README.md

 # Energy Commodity Analytics Dashboard

-**FIN451 Final Project — University of Alberta** ...rest of your readme unchanged

-# Energy Commodity Analytics Dashboard

 **FIN451 Final Project — University of Alberta**

 A Golem-based R Shiny application for analyzing energy commodity futures markets and fixed income rates.
 Built for a senior Risk Management or Trading Management leader to understand market dynamics across individual markets and across markets.